FAQ by C.LE

 - Rekvu's Scorched Cloak lets one party member that has at least one injury on them to convert any fire damage into a heal for 10% of the original damage.
 Great for solo-ing, and even for a party means one less person to worry about during a Helstorm or Magnetic Overdrive.

-- Eccea's Arcane Blaster is a pistol that does small raw damage, but if used for this fight really should be upgraded with both Imbued Ammunition: Force (adds good crush damage) and either the Bullet-Time on a slower character (small chance of a short buff that eliminates all but a small reload time)) or Fractured Bullet on a faster character (chance of shooting multiple projectiles).
+- Eccea's Arcane Blaster is a pistol that does small raw damage, but for this fight the relevant aspect is the special Imbued Ammunition modal it comes with; it adds good crush/corrode damage.
+Can be further enchanted with Bullet-Time on a slower character or Fractured Bullet on a faster character.
 On a fast character, this can outperform Essence Interrupter: the extra effects of imbued ammunition always "hit" for full damage, even if the shot itself grazes.

 - Animancer's Energy Blade does raw damage, though a character in melee range to use the energy blade might rather use a mace or warhammer.

 - Cipher's Reaping Knives can be extremely useful if you're not too concerned about getting multiple characters in melee range.
 This ability will let you bypass any PEN/AR issues against Dorudugan whilst also creating a positive feedback loop in letting the cipher imbue more characters with Reaping Knives (or other support abilities).